Easy2Boot – Make a versatile, multiboot Legacy\UEFI USB drive for free (includes Ventoy)

 If you intend to install Windows XP from an XP ISO file, use the E2B+DPMS download.

 Run Make_E2B.exe to make your E2B USB drive.
 You can use a USB Flash drive or a USB hard disk.

-Note that all partitions and contents on the USB drive will be erased.
+Note that all partitions and contents on your USB drive will be erased.

 3. Click on the Big Red Arrow button (or click on the Gear Wheel button if you want special options/partitions or if no drive letter is listed by the app.).

-Say ‘Y‘es to install ‘Ventoy for Easy2Boot‘ if you also want the alternative Ventoy menu system.
+Type ‘Y‘es to install ‘Ventoy for Easy2Boot‘ if you also want to add the alternative Ventoy for Easy2Boot menu system.

-Note: To add the UEFI agFM files to the second partition for UEFI-booting, you will need a Windows 10 system if your USB drive is a ‘Removable’ flash drive.
+Note: To add the UEFI agFM files to the second partition for UEFI-booting, you will need a Windows 10/11 system if your USB drive is a ‘Removable’ flash drive.
 If your USB drive is a Hard Disk or the ‘Fixed Disk’ type of flash drive, then there is no restriction and you can use XP/Win7/Win8 or Win10 to prepare the E2B USB drive.
-This is because only (recent) Windows 10 systems can access multiple partitions on USB Flash drives.
+This is because only (recent 2021+) Windows 10 OS systems can access multiple partitions on USB Flash drives.